 What if we had the capacity to stop rain from falling?
 What if a devastating flood took out a major city and we decided to stop anything but an occasional drizzle from that point forward?
 We could anticipate that eventually, a lack of rain would have significant effects on the ecosystem; the same is true of fire.

 The result from the fire policy implementations is that many forests are now crowded with young saplings and old growth trees alike.
 The forest floor is congested with decaying logs and cluttered with brush and shrubs.
-Over time fire ecologists made enough noise in defense of healthy forests that prescribed burning became a regular practice.
+Over time fire ecologists made enough noise in defense of fire on the landscape that prescribed burning became a regular practice, which began on public lands in the 1950s.
 However, the budget and support for prescribed burning and forest thinning projects are akin to filling a bucket with one drop of water, we are way off the mark.
 Notice I said thinning.
 Thinning and clear cutting are two entirely different things with very different long-term effects.

 How does fire work?